Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 The phrase “Clouds over grass, smoke over fire, chocolate on stomach” is designed to help nurses remember the proper ECG/EKG lead placement.

-It signals that the white lead (clouds) goes over the green lead (grass), the black lead (smoke) goes over the red lead (fire) and the brown lead goes on the stomach.
-While these leads are color-coded for placement, this mnemonic can help you remember the proper placement.
+As nursing students prepare for the NCLEX, they may use this mnemonic to recall that the white lead (clouds) goes over the green lead (grass), the black lead (smoke) goes over the red lead (fire) and the brown lead goes on the stomach.

-There’s a simple phrase that can help nurses understand and properly a diabetes reaction: “Hot and dry: sugar high.
+This phrase can help nurses assess a diabetes reaction: “Hot and dry: sugar high.
 Cold and clammy: need some candy.”
-This simplifies whether a diabetic patient is experiencing too high or too low insulin levels.
+This simplifies whether a diabetic patient is experiencing insulin levels that are too high or too low.

-DIG FAST is the acronym to help nurses remember and identify the symptoms of mania, which is a type of altered mental state.
+This acronym helps nurses remember and identify the signs of mania, which is a type of altered mental state indicative of bipolar 1 disorder.
 The letters stand for:

 • Distractibility